 In March 2010, I was asked by Mode Records to be involved in the making of a new release of previously unrecorded orchestral works by Morton Feldman, with Brad Lubman conducting the Deutsches Symphonie-Orchester Berlin.
-They had already recorded Structures, On Time and the Instrumental Factor, Orchestra, and Voice and Instruments.
-To make use of extra space on the disc, we decided to add the early graphic piece Intersection I, which had previously only been recorded by a small ensemble.
+Since the studio sessions with the orchestra had proceeded ahead of schedule, we decided to also record the early graphic piece Intersection I, which had previously only been recorded by a small ensemble.
 It was the proper length and required no extra forces.
 However, there was insufficient time to familiarize the orchestra with the notation and to rehearse the piece, so I was asked to make a realization of the graphic score using more traditional notation.

 Morton Feldman wrote Intersection I in early 1951, dedicating it to John Cage, whom he had met one year prior.
 The score is divided into four staves: woodwinds, brass, high strings, and low strings.
 As would become customary for Feldman, strings and brass play muted throughout, and all instruments avoid vibrato.
 Notes are represented by boxes on a grid.
 Pitches are not specified; instead, the vertical placement of the box represents the low, middle, or high range of the instrument, from which each player individually selects a note.
 Players on the same part begin notes on their own, but release together, with the longest possible note indicated by the full width of the box.
 Widths always correspond to a whole number of beats, and the beats are grouped into 4/4 measures.
 For the strings, Feldman also specifies different modes of playing, such as pizzicato and harmonics.